ably/features/README.md

 As we evolve this work we can hopefully add to this guidance around what should be included and what should be avoided.

+## Feature Node Dependencies

+A feature node is able to express that it `requires` one or more features in order to be able to be implemented in an SDK.
+The following logical constraints should apply - a feature:

+- must only indicate it requires another feature if it cannot exist or otherwise _fully_ function without that other feature having also been implemented
+- cannot require one of its parent features, as that's implicit
+- should only require both the `REST` and `Realtime` features if both of them **must** be present in the SDK for the feature to work at all, in other words:
+  - :green_circle: _needs both_: if it requires **both** `REST` **and** `Realtime` to be viable, then it should include them both in its `requires` property
+  - :red_circle: _needs one, the other, or both_: if it requires **either** `REST` **or** `Realtime` to be viable, then it must not include either of them in its `requires` property
+  - :green_circle: _needs just REST_: if it requires `REST` but does not require or otherwise relate to `Realtime`, then it should include `REST` in its `requires` property
+  - :green_circle: _needs just Realtime_: if it requires `Realtime` but does not require or otherwise relate to `REST`, then it should include `Realtime` in its `requires` property

+When a feature node 'A' indicates that it requires another feature 'B', then it's implied that any children of 'A' also require 'B'.

+We will add checks in [#64](https://github.com/ably/features/issues/64).

 ## Disincluded Features

 ### `ClientOptions#logExceptionReportingUrl`